Hmarga/Lands/Abstract.md

 In the left histogram it is showed that are 151 countries whose population is at maximum 1% of the world population (doesn't mean that the distribution is uniform in this 151 countries).
-Hence, there are just 19 countries that are heavily populated in comparison (table I for reference, anex.)
+Hence, there are just 19 countries that are heavily populated in comparison.

-Analogously, the right histogram shows the CL distribution per country.
-The rough numbers show that 146 countries have at maximum 1 Hectare per every 3 families.
-In general numbers, this is 2/3 less that the minimun needs (for the Perm_indicator).
-Like in the left histogram, this distribution is not steady in this red bar of 146 countries.
+The Population density is a measurement of population per unit area.
+At the second histogram (right side), it's shown the population density per Cultivable Land (CL) per unit area.
+Specifically, it's shown the count of countries per CL density.
+If the reference number is 1Ha per family, as this indicator grows over 1, the CL land is not enought for the theory requirements; so, the best situation for every country is to have less or iqual that 1 family per CL.
+Hence, there are 63 countries in the world has at max 1 family per CL in Hectare, this are 37% of the world countries.

-If we zoom in the 146 countries (down histogram), we see that just 63 countries in the world are under the limit of the Perm_ind: at maximum 1 family per Hectare.
-In terms of percentage, this means that just the 37% have the minimum land needed to satisfy their nutritional needs, according to the Permaculture theory.
+If we zoom in the countries (down histogram), we see that just 63 countries in the world are under the limit of the Perm_ind.
+Shown in percentage, the 70% of the world countries has between 1 and two families per Ha, the 80% around 2.5Ha, and the 90% just over 5 CL density.

+There are
 <img src="images/hist_dens_CL.png" alt="hist_dens_CL" title="hist_dens_CL"/>

 Finally, it's exposed the CL distribution per geographic region and per country.